piam/bjc-course/curriculum/07-Printing3D/readings/02-Printing-in-3D.md

 This is a program much like Snap! that you used in labs one and two.

 When Beetleblocks opens, it will start with a tutorial.
-Go through tutorial 1, but dont do tutorial 2!
+Go through tutorial 1, but don't do tutorial 2!

 If tutorial 1 doesn't automatically open, click the drop down on the top left and select "Open" from the list.